ahmsay/Solidvessel/README.md

-# Microshop
+# Solid Vessel

-This is an online shopping application designed with microservices architecture.
+This is a shopping application designed with microservices architecture.
 My main goal is to learn about microservices, so I kept the domain part as simple as possible.
 The project is about recording transactions of a shopping application.